Good Brothers (professional wrestling): Impact Wrestling (2020–2022)

-Independent circuit (2020–2022)
+Return to independent circuit (2020–2022)

 Since departing WWE, The Good Brothers returned to the American independent circuit.
-On August 1st 2020, Anderson and Gallows along with Rocky Romero promoted their first pay-per-view event called Talk 'N Shop A Mania.
+On August 1, 2020, Anderson and Gallows along with Rocky Romero promoted their first pay-per-view event called Talk 'N Shop A Mania.
 They held a second event later that year in November called Talk 'N Shop A Mania 2: Rise Of The Torturer.

 On September 26, 2020, The Good Brothers won Lariato Pro Wrestling Guild's Lariato Pro Tag Team Championship by defeating Regenesis (Francisco Ciatso and Storm Thomas), their first title on the independent circuit.

 All Elite Wrestling (2021)

-The Good Brothers made their AEW debut at the end of AEW Dynamite New Year’s Smash Night 1, saving Kenny Omega from Jon Moxley and making the “Too Sweet” hand gesture along with Omega and The Young Bucks.
+The Good Brothers made their AEW debut at the end of AEW Dynamite New Year's Smash Night 1, saving Kenny Omega from Jon Moxley and making the "Too Sweet" hand gesture along with Omega and The Young Bucks.
 The Good Brothers were making appearances in AEW, due to a working relationship crossover deal with Impact Wrestling.
 They later aligned themselves with The Elite.
+On the August 11 edition of Dynamite, The Good Brothers successfully defended their Impact World Tag Team Championships against The Dark Order, (Evil Uno and Stu Grayson).

 Return to NJPW (2021–2023)

-In June 2021, it was announced that The Good Brothers would be returning to New Japan Pro Wrestling for the first time since early 2016 as part of the United States-based show NJPW Strong and would compete in its Tag Team Turbulence tournament.
+In June 2021, it was announced that The Good Brothers would be returning to New Japan Pro Wrestling for the first time since early 2016 as part of the United States–based show NJPW Strong and would compete in its Tag Team Turbulence tournament.
 In the first round they defeated Clark Connors and T. J. Perkins.
-In the semi finals they defeated Yuji Nagata and Ren Narita to advance to the tournament finals.
+In the semi-finals they defeated Yuji Nagata and Ren Narita to advance to the tournament finals.
 In the finals, they defeated Violence Unlimited, which consisted of Brody King and Chris Dickinson, to win the tournament.

 Gallows and Anderson appeared at NJPW Resurgence on August 14, they would defeat Jon Moxley and his mystery partner Yuji Nagata.
 After the match, they were confronted by the Guerrillas of Destiny.
 On April 24, 2022, Gallows and Anderson rejoined Bullet Club at Windy City Riot losing to the United Empire in a ten man tag team match.
 At Dominion 6.12 in Osaka-jo Hall on June 12, Anderson defeated Tama Tonga for the NEVER Openweight Championship.
 On October 10, 2022, Anderson unexpectedly returned to WWE while still being recognized as the NEVER Openweight Champion.

-On January 4, 2023 at Wrestle Kingdom 17, Tama Tonga defeated Anderson for the NEVER Openweight Championship.
+On January 4, 2023, at Wrestle Kingdom 17, Anderson lost the NEVER Openweight Championship back to Tama Tonga, thus marking his final appearance for NJPW.